csimsek/pgsql-fio/README.md

 `dbname# CREATE EXTENSION fio;`

-After creating extenison you can use functions with `fio_` prefix.
+After creating extension, you can use functions with `fio_` prefix.

 For example: